optout21/nano-work-cache/README.md

 ## Not (yet) done

 - Periodically retrieve current difficulty from node
-- Aging of cache entries (e.g. after 7 days)
+- Aging of cache entries (e.g. after 10 days)
-- Periodical persist save (if changed)
 - Support nano work peers
+- Cache cleanup: remove old entries for accounts, for which newer one exists
+- React to proxied new block calls, trigger work computation for new block right away
-- Listen on new blocks from node; if a new block is created for a recently used account, start work computation right away, without being requested
+- Listen on new blocks from node; if a new block is created for a recently used account, trigger work computation for new block right away